Shredd/Tom2.0/README.md

 ---

-NOTE: As i learn more, this code will be updated in the future.
+# Note

-Systems: (Linux)
+As i learn more, this code will be updated in the future.

---INFO--
+# Needed Libs and Programs

 you will need: